-Teodorico 'Teo' Fabi is a former Italian racing driver who participated in 71 Formula One races between 1982 and 1987.
+Teodorico 'Teo' Fabi is an Italian former racing driver who participated in 71 Formula One races between 1982 and 1987.
 However, he was more successful in sportscar racing with two podiums at 24 Hours of Le Mans and the 1991 World Sportscar Championship title.

 Racing career started with motorcycles

 Teo Fabi was born in March 1955 in Milan.
 He was trained as an aeronautical engineer with a degree from the Institute of Technology in Milan.
 He raced motorcycles prior to his four-wheel career and was a downhill ski racer between 1970 and 1974.

 As many known racers, he started racing with go-karts and the highlight of his karting career was the 1975 European Karting Championship title.
 Two years later, he clinched his first title with a race car, becoming the Italian Formula Ford 2000 champion.

 The next step was Formula 3, driving Toyota-powered March 783 of Astra Racing in the 1978 European Formula 3 Championship.
 He won three races (Zolder, Dijon, and Vallelunga) and finished fourth in the championship.
 He spent the time between the seasons 1978-1979 in New Zealand, driving for March in the Formula Pacific NZ International Series.
 Fabi won the title, acquiring six wins in ten races.